MapConductor/android-sdk/docs/src/content/docs/api/event-handlers.md

     var selectedItem by remember { mutableStateOf<String?>(null) }
     var draggedMarker by remember { mutableStateOf<MarkerState?>(null) }

-    // Replace MapView with your chosen map provider, such as GoogleMapsView, MapboxMapView MapView(
+    // Replace MapView with your chosen map provider, such as GoogleMapView, MapboxMapView MapView(
         state = mapViewState,
         onMapClick = { geoPoint ->